Cologne Cardinals: Softball (women, mixed)

 In the early 2000s, the Cologne Cardinals softball team was a regular contender for the German softball championship.
 After the team was relegated following the season in 2008, it returned to the softball Bundesliga in 2022.
 With a 15–13 win-loss record and a .536 winning percentage, the softball team finished third in their division in the 2025 season.
 After qualifying for the playoffs, they defeated the Freising Grizzlies in the quarterfinals, reaching the softball Bundesliga semifinals for the first time in 20 years.
 However, the Cardinals were unable to compete against a strong Bonn Capitals team in the semifinals.

 A second women's team competes in the Verbandsliga NRW.
+Since the 2026 season, the club has been working towards establishing a Landesliga team.

 In addition to the women's softball program, the MixedCards team participates in a self-contained fastpitch softball league.
 The Ruhr-Fun-Liga (RFL) is open to all players, regardless of their skill level.
 The team with the best record qualifies for the German Mixed Softball Champions League in the following year.

+To provide newcomers and rookies with the necessary playing experience, the FunCards team was formed at the beginning of the 2026 season.
+The FunCards participate in the BBQ-Liga NRW, which uses simplified rules.